khyateed/Movie-Data-Analysis/README.md

 Please start by reviewing this document.
 If you have any questions, please ask your instructor ASAP.

-Start on this project by forking [the Phase 1 Project Repository][], cloning it locally, and working in the `student.ipynb` file.
+You can start on this project by forking [the Phase 1 Project Repository][], cloning it locally, and working in the `student.ipynb` file.
 Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.

-We also recommend you check out [the project template and example][].
+We recommend you check out [this project template and example][].
 You can use this template for your project repository and presentation.

 ## Project Submission and Review